 Ongoing Holiday Events In Houston And Beyond

-You’ll have plenty of flexibility when it comes to attending one of these holiday celebrations.
+You’ll have plenty of flexibility when attending one of these holiday celebrations.
 These events start in November, and some last until the new year.
-There is so much to explore between all of the different events, so get ready!
+There is so much to explore between the different events, so get ready!

 These ongoing events include:

-- Magical Winter Lights – Opens on November 10th, 2019.
+- Magical Winter Lights – Opened on November 10th, 2019.
 It wouldn’t be the holidays without Magical Winter Lights.
 This beloved local tradition takes place on a 20-acre plot of land and runs for 52 days.
-This winter wonderland has anything and everything you could possibly dream of: lantern displays, cultural performances, carnival rides, favorite characters and even Chinese arts and crafts to celebrate Chinese New Year.
+This winter wonderland has anything and everything you could dream of lantern displays, cultural performances, carnival rides, favorite characters, and even Chinese arts and crafts to celebrate Chinese New Year.
 Check back for more information regarding ticket sales.

 - Holidays at Moody Gardens – November 16th, 2019 – January 12th, 2020.
 The options are endless at Moody Gardens!
-There’s ice skating, an arctic slide, holiday films in 3D, photos with Santa and even the traditional Rudolph the Red-Nosed Reindeer film in 4D.
-If you bundle up, you can visit the Ice Land attraction, where two million pounds of ice sculptures show how the holidays are celebrated throughout the world.
+There’s ice skating, an arctic slide, holiday films in 3D, photos with Santa, and even the traditional Rudolph the Red-Nosed Reindeer film in 4D.
+If you bundle up, you can visit the Ice Land attraction, where two million pounds of ice sculptures show how the holidays are celebrated worldwide.
 You can purchase your tickets now, and you even have the option to buy a season pass.
 Check out this link for hours of operation and ticket prices.

 - Dickinson Festival of Lights – Opens on November 30th, 2019.
-This light festival is a free event that features over two million holiday lights.
-Guests can also take part in cookie decorating and have a picture taken with Santa.
-Located at Paul Hopkins Park, attendees can park at the Dickinson Plaza Shopping Center and take a free shuttle from the shopping center to the festival.
-The last shuttle into the festival will leave at 8:30pm, and the shuttles will run until everyone has exited the park.
+This light festival is a free event with over two million holiday lights.
+Guests can also participate in cookie decorating and have a picture taken with Santa.
+At Paul Hopkins Park, attendees can park at the Dickinson Plaza Shopping Center and take a free shuttle from the shopping center to the festival.
+The last shuttle into the festival will leave at 8:30 pm, and the shuttles will run until everyone has exited the park.

-- Santa’s Wonderland – Opens on November 8th, 2019.
-You can enjoy the festive lights in Santa’s Wonderland by hayride tour or by a VIP horse and carriage ride.
-This wonderland will also have snow, so grab a snow tube and get ready to ride down Frostbite’s Mountain.
-Early bird tickets go on sale on September 1st at 8am and close on September 4th at midnight.
+- Santa’s Wonderland – Opened on November 8th, 2019.
+You can enjoy the festive lights in Santa’s Wonderland by a hayride tour or a VIP horse and carriage ride.
+This wonderland will also have snow, so grab a snow tube and ride down Frostbite’s Mountain.
+Early bird tickets are sold on September 1st at 8 am and close on September 4th at midnight.
 Check out everything you need to know about tickets here.

 - Sugar Land Holiday Lights – November 22nd, 2019 – January 5th, 2020.
-With more than 3 million holiday lights and 8 different themed areas, this spectacle is sure to get you in the holiday spirit!
-Last year, a carnival was added to the lineup which will be returning again this year.
-There will be carnival food, as well as other food vendors, and plenty of opportunities for holiday shopping.
-You can attend this event from 6pm to 9pm on Sundays through Thursdays or, if you would rather attend on a weekend, the festival will be open from 6pm until 10pm.
+With more than 3 million holiday lights and eight different themed areas, this spectacle will surely get you in the holiday spirit!
+Last year, a carnival was added to the lineup, which will be returning this year.
+There will be carnival food, other food vendors, and plenty of opportunities for holiday shopping.
+You can attend this event from 6 pm to 9 pm on Sundays through Thursdays or, if you would instead participate in on the weekend, the festival will be open from 6 pm until 10 pm.
 The last entry is allowed 30 minutes before closing.

 - Zoo Lights – November 23rd, 2019 – January 12th, 2020.
-Zoo Lights will be twice as bright this year with a 100-foot long Infinity Tunnel of Light, a 4D Enchanted Forest and a giant ice dragon.
-Take in all of the beautiful holiday lights adorning oak trees while sipping on hot cocoa.
-There will also be activities such as decorating churros, making s’mores and taking photos with Santa and Mrs. Claus.
+Zoo Lights will be twice as bright this year with a 100-foot-long Infinity Tunnel of Light, a 4D Enchanted Forest, and a giant ice dragon.
+Take in all the beautiful holiday lights adorning oak trees while sipping hot cocoa.
+Activities such as decorating churros, making s’mores, and taking photos with Santa and Mrs. Claus will also be activities.
 You don’t want to miss this Houston tradition!

 - Campfire Christmas – December 14th and 21st, 2019.
-Travel back in time to experience how Christmas was celebrated from the 1830s through the 1930s at the George Ranch Historical Park.
-Things will be a little different this year because they have opened up the park to include all four of their major historical sites and they have lowered ticket prices.
-Also, there’s no formal dinner so guests can arrive whenever they please!
-Enjoy the park by tram, which will be running from 6pm to 9pm.
-Just keep in mind that the last entry into the park is at 8pm to ensure that visitors can experience the entire tour.
+Travel to experience how Christmas was celebrated from the 1830s through the 1930s at the George Ranch Historical Park.
+Things will be a little different this year because they have opened up the park to include all four major historical sites and lowered ticket prices.
+Also, there’s no formal dinner, so guests can arrive whenever possible!
+Enjoy the park by tram, running from 6 pm to 9 pm.
+Remember that the last entry into the park is at 8 pm to ensure visitors can experience the entire tour.

-- The Christmas Train In Alvin – December 6th and 7th, 12th through 14th and 16th through 23rd, 2019.
-Take an old fashioned train through Christmas scenery and over 300,000 lights.
-This event has been going on since 2000 and is now a Houston metro tradition.
-This event is located 25 miles south of Houston and has delicious food and concessions for you to purchase before hopping aboard the holiday train.
-The train is open on weekdays from 6:30pm to 9:30pm and is open on Fridays and Saturdays from 6pm until 10pm.
+- The Christmas Train In Alvin – December 6th and 7th, 12th through 14th, and 16th through 23rd, 2019.
+Take an old-fashioned train through Christmas scenery and over 300,000 lights.
+This event has happened since 2000 and is now a Houston metro tradition.
+This event is 25 miles south of Houston and has delicious food and concessions to purchase before hopping aboard the holiday train.
+The train is open weekdays from 6:30 pm to 9:30 pm and is available on Fridays and Saturdays from 6 pm until 10 pm.

-Of course, sometimes it’s nice to have more relaxed options when it comes to celebrating the holidays.
+Of course, sometimes having more relaxed options for celebrating the holidays is nice.
 If you’re looking for a quieter (and cheaper) way to celebrate, there are plenty of festive neighborhoods in the Houston metro area to visit.

 Houston In December: A Great Time To Tour The Neighborhoods

-A great holiday hack is hopping in your car and visiting neighborhoods that are known for their lights displays.
+A great holiday hack is hopping in your car and visiting neighborhoods known for their light displays.

 Some of our favorites include:

-- Nite of Lites – Starts during the second week of December and runs through the last weekend of December.
-The Prestonwood Forest Area has been recognized for over 40 years for welcoming thousands of visitors to come to see their neighborhood’s holiday lights.
+- Nite of Lites – This starts during the second week of December and runs through the last weekend of December.
+The Prestonwood Forest Area has been recognized for over 40 years for welcoming thousands of visitors to see their neighborhood’s holiday lights.
 The Nite of Lites is also a friendly neighborhood competition.
 Visitors can vote for their favorite holiday display online.
-Go check out the lights, smf then cast your vote for your favorite house and favorite block of the neighborhood.
+Go check out the lights, SMF, then cast your vote for your famous house and favorite block of the neighborhood.

 - River Oaks Christmas Lights – Starts on Thanksgiving and runs until the day after Christmas.
 Some homeowners leave their lights up until January 6th.
-The festive homeowners on River Oaks Boulevard have created a recommended driving route so homeowners can see all of the different holiday lights from their car.
-This is a great option if you are looking for a group outing that doesn’t involve much walking, since you can put on some Christmas tunes while sipping hot chocolate and taking in the displays.
+The festive homeowners on River Oaks Boulevard have created a recommended driving route so homeowners can see all of the different holiday lights from their cars.
+This is an excellent option if you are looking for a group outing that doesn’t involve much walking since you can put on some Christmas tunes while sipping hot chocolate and taking in the displays.
 While you can get out of your car and walk around to look at these homes, parking is scarce.

-If you’ve been inspired by these festive neighborhoods and you’re looking to want to improve upon holiday displays this year—or, if you have a long list of people to shop for—there are plenty of Christmas markets for you to visit this holiday season.
+If these festive neighborhoods have inspired you and you’re looking to want to improve upon holiday displays this year—or if you have a long list of people to shop for—there are plenty of Christmas markets for you to visit this holiday season.

 The Best Christmas Markets In Houston

-Whether you want to try new holiday recipes, you’re looking for gifts or you want new holiday decorations, there is a Christmas market for every Houstonian!
+Whether you want to try new holiday recipes, you’re looking for gifts, or unique holiday decorations, there is a Christmas market for every Houstonian!
 These markets are a great way to support the local community while trying new things and even giving back to the community.

 Try something new this year at these holiday markets:

 - The Nutcracker Market – November 14th through 17th.
 The Houston Ballet has been hosting this market for 38 years.
-With over 260 vendors, booths have unique home decor, gifts, food, apparel, toys and accessories for sale.
-Your shopping will be supporting the arts, as a portion of each ticket goes back to the Houston ballet.
-You can purchase tickets to this upscale holiday event here.
+With over 260 vendors, booths have unique home decor, gifts, food, apparel, toys, and accessories for sale.
+Your shopping will support the arts, as a portion of each ticket returns to the Houston ballet.
+You can purchase access to this upscale holiday event here.

 - The Sugar Plum Market – November 7th through 9th.
-This event is put on by the Fort Bend Junior Service League, and part of the proceeds go to local nonprofits.
+The Fort Bend Junior Service League puts on this event, and part of the proceeds go to local nonprofits.
 The 19th Annual Market will kick off with a special preview night to give shoppers a special chance to take advantage of this one-stop holiday shopping extravaganza.
-Last year, this market raised $335,000 for 22 different charities in the Houston area.
+Last year, this market raised $335,000 for 22 charities in Houston.

-- A Christmas Story Art Market At Karbach Brewing Company – December 15th, 2019 from 12-7pm.
+- A Christmas Story Art Market At Karbach Brewing Company – December 15th, 2019, from 12-7 pm.
 Do you love the movie A Christmas Story?
 Or an ice-cold beer?
 If so, this market is for you.
 Karbach Brewing holds a funky art market showcasing pieces inspired by this traditional holiday movie.
-This is also a great opportunity to don your most wonderfully horrific sweater to compete in the ugly Christmas sweater contest.
+This is also an excellent opportunity to don your most wonderfully horrific sweater to compete in the ugly Christmas sweater contest.

-With all there is to do in Houston during the holidays, it’s not a surprise that many homeowners find it’s hard to find the time to decorate their home with Christmas lights.
+With all there is to do in Houston during the holidays, it’s not a surprise that many homeowners find it hard to find the time to decorate their homes with Christmas lights.

 ABC Can Put Up Your Christmas Lights So You Can Enjoy Houston’s Holiday Events